-Aside from calderas, man was also able to use small pools of water as hot tubs.
+Aside from calderas, a man was also able to use small pools of water as hot tubs.

-A popular example was during 600 B.C. when King Phraortes of Persia demanded that a hot tub be built from solid granite.
+A popular example was during 600 B.C. when King Phraortes of Persia demanded that a hot tub is built from solid granite.

 The written record of famous Greek philosophers such as Plato and Hippocrates indicated that the Greek people understood the therapeutic value of warm water.

 Their version consisted of a hot spring around which elaborate structures were built.
 During this time, bathing was open to the public.
 In fact, public activities were oftentimes done around public baths.